Neo-manchester/Tac-VGNN/README.md

 ![](.github/framework.png)

- Code will be released soon.
+ Code will be released soon after ICRA 2023.

 ## License

-This repository is released under the Apache 2.0 license as found in the [LICENSE](https://github.com/ziplab/SN-Net/blob/main/LICENSE) file.
+This repository is released under the Apache 2.0 license as found in the [LICENSE](https://github.com/Neo-manchester/Tac-VGNN/blob/main/LICENSE) file.